srabon08/R/Data Wrangling & Data Cleaning Basics.md

  > `select()`

 The first argument to the `select()` function is the `data frame`, followed by an arbitrarily long list of `column names`, separated by commas.
 Note: It is not necessary to wrap the column names in quotation marks.
+However, try using pipe-forwarding nesting to make it more readable.

 OR